Polymarket Fees Explained (2026)

 Only takers are charged.
 If you post a limit order that sits on the book and someone else fills it, you paid no fee and you qualify for the Maker Rebates Program.

 This trips people up, because most crypto exchanges charge both a maker and a taker fee.
-Polymarket doesn't: its fee schedule lists a maker fee rate of 0 across every category, alongside the taker rates above.
+Polymarket doesn't: every fee-charging category's schedule is marked taker-only, with the maker side at zero.
 Makers earn rebates instead of paying — the inverse of the usual exchange model.

-Taker fees fund a daily rebate pool that's redistributed to the makers who provided the liquidity that got taken.
-The share you earn is proportional to your filled liquidity, weighted by the same fee curve, calculated per market.
-The rebate rates are 20% in crypto and 25% in every other fee-charging category.
+Taker fees fund a rebate pool that's redistributed to the makers who provided the liquidity that got taken, proportional to your filled liquidity and calculated per market.
+The rebate share is published in each market's fee schedule: 20% in crypto and 25% in every other fee-charging category (live values as of June 2026).
 Geopolitics markets, being fee-free, have no rebates.

-Rebates are paid daily in USDC straight to your wallet, with a $1 minimum accrued before a payout goes out.
+Rebates are paid in stablecoin directly to your wallet.
 For anyone running resting orders, the rebate program turns the fee structure from a cost into a potential income stream — the opposite of how takers experience it.

 What the April 2026 Upgrade Changed

-Before April 28, 2026, fees were deducted in shares, which made them hard to see — the cost was absorbed into the number of shares you received rather than shown explicitly.
-The upgrade moved fees to USDC and made two changes worth knowing:
+Before the 2026 exchange upgrade, fees were deducted in shares, which made them hard to see — the cost was absorbed into the number of shares you received rather than shown explicitly.
+The upgrade moved fees to stablecoin and made two changes worth knowing:

-- Fees are charged in USDC, so they appear as a readable line in your trade history instead of being hidden in share counts.
+1. Fees are charged in stablecoin (pUSD), so they appear as a readable line in your trade history instead of being hidden in share counts.

 For a trader, the practical upshot is transparency: you can now audit exactly what every fill cost you.